macadev/Gibbon-Tabs/README.md

 ## Requirements

-- __All you need is Google Chrome!__
+- __All you need is Google Chrome.
+Pretty much any version will work!__
-  - I am running it on Chrome 56, but it will likely work with older versions as well.

 ## Installation